awsdocs/aws-codeartifact-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 **Allow a user to get information about specific repositories**

-The following shows an example of a permissions policy that allows a user to get information about repositories that end with `test`, including the packages stored in them\.
+The following shows an example of a permissions policy that allows a user to get information about repositories that end with `test`, including information about the packages in them\.
 The user will not be able to publish, create, or delete resources\.

 ```
 {